 - Egg donors will need to give themselves daily injections for 2-3 weeks (don’t worry; every donor is thoroughly trained on how to administer the medications!).
 These medications must be given on a specific schedule to ensure a good response to the hormones.

-- Once a donor starts her medications, she must be willing to have multiple blood draws and transvaginal (internal) ultrasounds.
+- Once an egg donor starts her medications, she must be willing to have multiple blood draws and transvaginal (internal) ultrasounds.
 This testing is super important and the donor must be available as needed, which may sometimes be every day.

 - Once the doctor determines that she is ready, the egg retrieval will be scheduled.
 It is a very minor surgical procedure that usually takes place in the office procedure room.
 It takes about 30 minutes from start to finish and there is no scarring after the procedure has been completed.